bfarhangmehr1/my-first-repo/README.md

  I have learnt how to

- Instal GitHub Desktop
+ - Instal GitHub Desktop
- Creat a local repository
+ - Creat a local repository
- Commit changes to my repository
+ - Commit changes to my repository
+ - Publish my code to GitHub.com